 A note from Cleveland Clinic

 Your metabolism plays a critical role in keeping your body functioning.
 Certain factors like age, muscle mass and physical activity can affect how your metabolism uses calories for energy.
 Having a fast or slow metabolism isn’t really a factor in weight gain or loss.
 Your weight has more to do with calories in versus calories out.
 Drastically cutting back on calories can have a negative effect on how your metabolism works.
-Talk to your healthcare provider about other ways to achieve a healthy weight.
+Talk to your healthcare provider about other ways to achieve a weight that’s healthy for you.